nabid-pf/youtube-video-summarizer-mcp/README.md

 When integrated with Claude, the following commands become available:

-- `get-video-info`: Get basic information about a YouTube video
+- `get-video-info-for-summary-from-url`: Get basic information about a YouTube video

 ## Example Usage